Maturity Value Formula (Table of Contents)

 Explanation

-As explained above, maturity value is the value which an investor will get at the expiration of the contract.
-Investors, before investing their money can follow the following steps to determine the maturity value of the investment and then can compare different options to make the best decision:
+As explained above, the maturity value is the value an investor will get at the contract’s expiration.
+Investors, before investing their money, can follow the following steps to determine the maturity value of the investment and then can compare different options to make the best decision:

-- The first step is to find out what is the type of interest you are going to earn on the investment.
-Compound interest will result in higher maturity value than simple interest rate if the rate of interest is the same.
+- The first step is determining what type of interest you will earn on the investment.
+Compound interest will result in a higher maturity value than a simple interest rate if the rate of interest is the same.

 - Secondly, in the case of compound interest, investors will also have to look at the frequency of the compounding because the frequency of compounding has a direct impact on the maturity value.
-Higher the frequency, higher will be the maturity value.
-For example, monthly compounding will have higher maturity value than semiannual compounding given the same rate.
+The higher the frequency, the higher will be the maturity value.
+For example, monthly compounding will have a higher maturity value than semiannual compounding, given the same rate.

-- Once all the above steps are taken care of, investors can then simply use the maturity value formula and can calculate the maturity value.
+- Once all the above steps are taken care of, investors can simply use the maturity value formula and calculate the maturity value.

-Like discussed earlier, the nature of the financial instrument also affects the maturity value.
-For bonds which pays coupons will have maturity value which equals to its par value because all the interest is paid in the form of coupons.
+As discussed earlier, the nature of the financial instrument also affects the maturity value.
+Bonds that pay coupons will have a maturity value that equals its par value because all the interest is paid through coupons.

-Since maturity value is the amount which an investor will get at the maturity of the contract, this is a very useful concept which helps investors to see what will be the worth of their investment.
-They can compare the maturity value of various financial instruments which will help them in making an informed decision.
-Also when an investor chooses investments which pay compound interests, they earn interest on the interest also, because of which their maturity value gets the compounding effect.
-But investors should be very careful while choosing the financial instrument and should not take a decision only based on maturity value.
-Just because an investment is giving higher maturity value does not guarantee that you will receive that money and there is a probability that the borrower can default.
-So along with the maturity value, the credit history of a borrower and other factors are also important and an investor should take care of that also.
+Since maturity value is the amount that an investor will get at the contract’s maturity, this is a very useful concept that helps investors see the worth of their investment.
+They can compare the maturity value of various financial instruments, which will help them make an informed decision.
+Also, when an investor chooses investments that pay compound interest, they earn interest on the interest because their maturity value gets the compounding effect.
+But investors should be very careful when choosing a financial instrument and not decide only based on maturity value.
+Just because an investment is given a higher maturity value does not guarantee that you will receive that money, and there is a probability that the borrower can default.
+So along with the maturity value, the credit history of a borrower and other factors are also important, and an investor should take care of that also.

 Maturity Value Formula Calculator